gabycavalli/-firstname_lastname_teladoc_challenge-/README.md

 ```
 * For the propose of this challenge we will work with test.spec.js
 * This test is located in cypress/e2e/
-* test.spec.js contains both scenarios that was sent it in mail.
+* test.spec.js contains both scenarios that was sent it in Lourdes email.
 ```
 ### UI
 ```